 Watching her runway show made me reflect on the international fashion and beauty industry.
-Which if you ask me packaged beauty as white, tall and skinny — in a world full of people from diverse races, body shapes and textures of hair.
-In fact, for the longest time, I thought that the colour nude only came in “ 50 shades of beige”, however, each race has their own colour of nude.
+If you ask me packaged beauty as white, tall and skinny — in a world full of people from diverse races, body shapes and textures of hair.
+In fact, for the longest time, I thought that the colour nude only came in “ 50 shades of beige”, however, each race has its colour of nude.

 Rihanna has brought sexy back for all genders.
-Unlike brands like Victoria Secrets which have been in existence for many years but were deliberately tone-deaf — showcasing and selling lingerie through the fantasies of men as opposed to wanting to make all women and non-binary people feel comfortable and sexy, which has been a contributing factor to their decline in sales.
+Unlike brands like Victoria's Secret which have been in existence for many years but were deliberately tone-deaf — showcasing and selling lingerie through the fantasies of men as opposed to wanting to make all women and non-binary people feel comfortable and sexy, which has been a contributing factor to their decline in sales.